How to Build an AI Chatbot for Your Website

 Here are some popular chatbot use cases for businesses:

-Here are three examples of intelligent chatbots assisting customers on websites.
+Here are four examples of intelligent chatbots assisting customers on websites.

 Norbot is a Userlike chatbot used by German energy company Stadtwerke Düren.
 It uses both keyword recognition and button options to respond to users about common or pressing energy topics.